davidtheobald8/landscapen/README.md

 + +                        var lstTo =   [ 3, 3, 2, 2, 2, 2, 3, 3, 3, 3, 3, 3, 1, 1, 3, 3]
 + *radius*: the radius of moving window in meters, type ee.Number()
 + returns mosaic image and draws the landscape mosaic in the map window.
- ### lse.landscapeSignature(habitat, maxDistance, interval, geometry)
+ ### lse.landscapeSignature(patches, resolution, maxDistance, geometry)
  This function characterizes the structure within patches as well as between patches (landscape level), following [Theobald (2003)](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C6&q=Theobald%2C+DM+GIS+Concepts+and+ARCGIS+Methods&btnG=)
 + *habitat*: a binary representation of habitat (0=matrix, >0 is "patch"), type: ee.Image()
++ *resolution*: the size of pixels in meters, ee.Number()
 + *maxDistance*: the maximum distance to calculate distance from the nearest patch, ee.Number()
-+ *interval*: the bin size in meters, ee.Number()
-+ *region*: a user-defined geometry (typically polygon) to build histogram, type: ee.Geometry()
++ *AOI*: user-defined area of interest summarized by histogram, type: ee.Geometry()
 returns: image with distance into patch ("core") and away from (into "matrix")'
  ## <a name="proc"></a>Process functions
-### lse.connectivityWatersheds(values, extent, statistic, resolution)
+### lse.connectivityWatersheds(values, lstFCs, statistic, resolution)
-  Estimates up and downstream connectivity by calculating a statistic on an image.
+  Estimates up and downstream connectivity by calculating a statistic on values that are within each watershed, at multiple hierarchical watershed levels.
-+ *values*, for watersheds, that is averaged vertically through Hydrologic Unit Codes specified in *lstHUCS*.
-Currently only works for the conterminous US.
-+ *extent*: ee.String(), geographic extent to analyze.
-Currently supports "US" (uses Watershed Boundary Dataset) or "global" (WWF HydroSHEDS basins)
++ *values*: image with values to summarize by watershed, ee.Image().
++ *lstFCs*: a list of the Feature Collections that contain watersheds at different levels, ee.List().
-+ *statistic*: ee.String(), supported: 'mean', 'median', 'mode', 'stdDev'.
++ *statistic*: ee.String(), supported: 'max', 'mean', 'median', 'min', 'mode', 'stdDev', 'sum'.
 Defaults to 'mean'.
 + *resolution*: ee.Number()
  ## <a name="util"></a>Utility functions
 ### lse.valuesToRanks(values, extent, resolution, start, end, increment)